 - Research interests

-Indeewara’s research interests include model fitting, estimation, inference and forecasting in non-linear time series models, with special emphasis on statistical analysis of financial data in nonstandard and massive data setups.
+Indeewara’s research interests include model fitting, estimation, inference, and forecasting in non-linear time series models, with special emphasis on statistical analysis of financial data in nonstandard and massive data setups.
 The concepts and tools used for weak convergence of stochastic processes in metric spaces, bootstrap methods, and goodness-of-fit tests play important roles in most of his research.
 He also has growing interests in developing and applying bootstrap based methods for inference in high-dimensional statistics/data analysis.

 Indeewara is interested in supervising PhD students working in Econometrics (Theoretical or Applied) and Statistics.
 Specifically, he is interested in the following areas: